fbpx

 The Cost of Bad Data and its Impact on Your B2B Sales & Marketing

 Enough has been said about the importance of high-quality data for businesses.
-However, enough has not been done to ensure high quality of data for businesses.
+However, enough has not been done to ensure high quality data for businesses.
 Though marketers are well aware of the benefits and impact of clean data, they often fail to maintain the quality.
 This leaves the organization with bad and unstructured data.

 With the rise in digitalization of business processes, organizations need to handle huge volumes of data.
 Moreover, the data keeps accumulating on a daily basis.
 Lack of proper data management can mean that organizations have to pay a high cost for bad data.
 Before diving into the cost of bad data, let’s understand what is bad data.